GLOBAL MARKETS-Shares rise, bond yields dip ahead of U.S. inflation data

 U.S. crude settled up 0.5% at $80.14 per barrel and Brent finished at $86.61, up 0.25% for the day.

-(Reporting by Sinéad Carew, Amanda Cooper and Wayne Cole; Editing by Mark Potter, Will Dunham, David Holmes and Deepa Babington)
+(Reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss, Amanda Cooper, Wayne Cole, Editing by Mark Potter, Will Dunham, David Holmes and Deepa Babington)